Get in Touch

 • Data source types for Power Query – capabilities and limitations

-• Direct queries (Direct Query - SQL)
+• Direct Queries (Direct Query - SQL)

-• Calculated columns, conditional, and tabular expressions
+• Calculated columns, conditional columns, and table expressions

 Advanced Visual Elements